L3-nny/Kenya-Constitution-Chatbot/README.md

 ## Contributing
 Contributions to this project are welcome!
+Here’s how you can contribute:

+Fork the repository.
+Create a new branch (git checkout -b feature-branch).
+Make your changes.
+Push to your fork (git push origin feature-branch).
+Submit a pull request to the main repository.
 If you have suggestions for improvements or new features, please feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.